blchelle/sunset-boulevard/README.md

 **Live Demo:** https://sunset-boulevard.netlify.app/

+## Results
+This submission placed second in the challenge and I was very proud of the feedback which the judges gave me.
+**Link to the judges reviewing my submission:** https://youtu.be/ZBGi1-1xkQY?t=2495

 ## Official Prompt
 An array of buildings is facing the sun.
 The heights of each building from West to East is